 In the second quarter of 2022, over 58% of International web traffic was from mobile — not including tablets.
 With the increased usage of smartphones and tablets to perform various online tasks, it has never been more essential to revamp web applications into PWAs.

-In addition to providing unmatched user experience, PWAs offer additional benefits such as reduced development costs and seamless maintenance for the provider.
+In addition to providing unmatched user experience, PWAs offer additional benefits such as reduced website development costs and seamless maintenance for the provider.
 Plus, they visually look and act like a regular web page.

 2. AI Chatbots